bluenote-1577/sylph/README.md

 ### [sylph-utils](https://github.com/bluenote-1577/sylph-utils)

-For incoporating taxonomy and manipulating output formats, see the [sylph-utils repository](https://github.com/bluenote-1577/sylph-utils).
+For incorporating taxonomy and manipulating output formats, see the [sylph-utils repository](https://github.com/bluenote-1577/sylph-utils).

 ### Changelog

 #### Version v0.6.0 - 2024-04-06.
 New input/output options.

 * `-1` and `-2` options are available for raw fastq profiling for `sylph profile` now.
 * Output slightly changed.
-See documentation below.
+See the documentation below.

 See the [CHANGELOG](https://github.com/bluenote-1577/sylph/blob/main/CHANGELOG.md) for complete details.